Scheana Marie’s Friend Janet Elizabeth Reportedly Joins ‘Vanderpump Rules’ Season 8 Cast

 Jax Taylor also spoke to the outlet weeks ago and dissed the people who had been added to his show for Season 8.

-“I’ve only hung out with one of them; the other ones are extremely young, very naive to the whole situation,” Jax told Hollywood Life, adding that some of the new cast members seemed to be a bit “thirsty.”
+“I’ve only hung out with one of them; the other ones are extremely young, very naive to the whole situation,” Jax told Hollywood Life, adding that some new cast members seemed to be a bit “thirsty.”

 Continuing on to Hollywood Life, Jax said that when it comes to the Vanderpump Rules cast, he and his co-stars don’t typically allow new people to become part of their group because they have such an extensive history with one another.
-As he explained, he and his co-stars have a tight circle because they never truly know what people’s intensions are for wanting to be a part of their group.
+As he explained, he and his co-stars have a tight circle because they never truly know what people’s intentions are for wanting to be a part of their group.

 As The Inquisitr previously reported, Brett Willis confirmed his role on Vanderpump Rules Season 8 earlier this month to a writer for iHeartRadio’s Rock 105.3, who visited SUR Restaurant and learned he would be “heavily featured” on the new episodes.
 According to the report, Brett is a bartender at the restaurant and will likely be featured on the series alongside his girlfriend, Danica Dow, who also works at the venue and is close with the ladies of the show.